You’ve heard of it and admired it, but do you really know what makes a subway tile?

-How to lay subway tile in a herringbone pattern: Laying herringbone tile may be slightly more complicated than laying a traditional offset pattern as it involves diagonal cuts around outlets and the edges of your space.
+How to lay it in a herringbone pattern: Laying herringbone tile may be slightly more complicated than laying a traditional offset pattern as it involves diagonal cuts around outlets and the edges of your space.
 Be sure to make exact measurements and practice laying everything out before getting started.

 A horizontal herringbone “<” or “>” pattern creates movement horizontally rather than vertically.

-Whether you stick with the traditional subway tile layout or not, there are plenty of other options to make your subway tile stand out.
+Whether you stick with the traditional layout or not, there are plenty of other options to make your tile stand out.

 Change the Color

 Who said subway tile has to be white?
-Using colorful tile can be enough to give your subway tile design a fun and modern twist.
+Using colorful tile can be enough to give your design a fun and modern twist.